DevelopersGuild/AID/README.md

 ## For Contributors

 If you're interested in contributing and want to get familiar with the code-base, take a look at the AID [wiki](https://github.com/DevelopersGuild/AID/wiki).

+## License

+This project is licensed under the MIT License.
+See [LICENSE.txt](./LICENSE.txt) for more details.